fvwmorg/fvwm3/dev-docs/DEVELOPERS.md

 check, it is recommend to fix this by rebasing the commits with the additional fixes

-The FVWM3 repository also treats the `master` branch as protected.
-This is a [GitHub feature](https://help.github.com/articles/about-protected-branches/) which means the `master` branch in this case cannot have changes merged into it until Github Actions has verified the builds do not fail.
+The FVWM3 repository also treats the `main` branch as protected.
+This is a [GitHub feature](https://help.github.com/articles/about-protected-branches/) which means the `main` branch in this case cannot have changes merged into it until Github Actions has verified the builds do not fail.

-This has merit since not every developer will be using the same operating systems (Linux versus BSD for instance), and that `master` is meant to try and be as release-worthy as can be.
+This has merit since not every developer will be using the same operating systems (Linux versus BSD for instance), and that `main` is meant to try and be as release-worthy as can be.

-**NOTE**:  This means that no work can be committed to `master` directly.
-ALL work that needs to appear on `master`---including the release process---**MUST** go via a separate topic-branch, with a PR (pull-request).
+**NOTE**:  This means that no work can be committed to `main` directly.
+ALL work that needs to appear on `main`---including the release process---**MUST** go via a separate topic-branch, with a PR (pull-request).
 Not even fvwmorg owners are an exception to this.

 ### Merging changes / Pull Requests

-The history of `master` should be as linear as possible, therefore when merging changes to it the branch(es) in question should be rebased against master first of all.
+The history of `main` should be as linear as possible, therefore when merging changes to it the branch(es) in question should be rebased against main first of all.
 This will stop a merge commit from happening.

 If using github this process is easy, since the `Merge pull request` button has an option to `Rebase and Merge`.
 This is what should be used.
 See also